 Time finally caught up with the old San Mamés.
 That cauldron of Basque pride was one of the greatest and most atmospheric stadiums the world game has seen.
 However, its idiosyncratic design belonged to another era and it no longer sat comfortably with the spectator, media and commercial demands of the modern game.
 Harsh, but undeniably true.
 However, following in the footsteps of a giant is not an easy task, which is made doubly difficult when that giant was a national and cultural icon.
 But that’s the cross that Athletic Club de Bilbao’s new stadium has to bear.

 Very few new buildings attain iconic status from the outset.
-Even the old San Mamés had to wait nearly 40 years before its world famous arch was constructed.
+Even the old San Mamés had to wait nearly 40 years before its world-famous arch was constructed.
 Athletic’s new home comes with all the comforts and mod-cons one expects of a modern stadium, but it has few distinguishing features.
 It’s a sort of slightly smaller, hybrid version of Bayern Munich’s Allianz Arena & Arsenal’s Emirates Stadium, which in itself is no bad thing.
-However, there is one factor that will make the new San Mamés different, and it did not start out on some architect’s drawing board.
-Athletics’s fanatical support will ensure that from day one this arena has an unrivaled atmosphere, as they continue to defend the faith at the new cathedral.
+However, there is one factor that makes the new San Mamés different, and it did not start out on some architect’s drawing board.
+Athletics’s fanatical support ensured that from day one this arena had an unrivalled atmosphere, as they continue to defend the faith at the new cathedral.

 3 thoughts on “Bilbao – San Mamés (2013)”